What small businesses can claim under $20,000 instant asset write-off?

 - Is the cost under $20,000 per asset?

-The full purchase price must be below the instant write-off threshold. - Will the asset be ready for use before 30 June 2026?
+The full purchase price must be below the instant write-off threshold. - Will the asset be ready for use before 30 June of the income year you are

 The asset must be installed and operational, not just purchased. - Is the asset used for business purposes?